cberner/redb/docs/design.md

 ## Database super-header

-The database super-header starts with 512 bytes of fixed size header and is followed by the region tracker which is sized based on the maximum database size.
+The database super-header starts with 512 bytes of fixed-size header and is followed by the region tracker which is sized based on the maximum database size.
 The super-header's length is rounded up to the next full page, so that the regions are page aligned.

 ### Database header (64 bytes)